-The story behind the boy featured on the cover of U2’s early albums
+Who was the boy featured on the cover of U2’s early albums?

 Who is the mysterious “boy” that appears on the Irish band’s debut album?
 And why does he keep appearing in the U2’s story?